Webb County DWI Court Process

 3. Trial (If No Plea Deal)

-- Jury vs. Bench Trial: If you cannot reach a plea agreement with the prosecutor, your case will proceed to trial.
-You have the right to choose between a jury trial (where a jury of your peers decides your guilt or innocence) and a bench trial (where the judge decides).
+- Jury vs. Bench Trial: If a plea agreement cannot be reached, you have the right to a trial.
+You can choose between a jury trial, where a panel of citizens decides your guilt or innocence, or a bench trial, where the judge makes the decision.

-- What Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving while intoxicated.
-This typically involves presenting evidence such as:
+- What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated, as defined by Texas law.

 First Offense